-AdvancedEPM Announces Arrival of Proprietary Financial Data Bridge for OLAP Technology (FDBOT) Software Application.
+AdvancedEPM Announces Arrival of Proprietary Financial Data Bridge

 The software is used for extracting data and metadata from an Oracle Hyperion Financial Management (HFM) relational database schema and transforming it for consumption by Oracle Essbase Studio.
 HFM is an application owned, developed and supported by the Oracle Corporation.
 HFM is intended to produce consolidated financial statement data by translating multi-currency data into one or more reporting currencies, eliminating intercompany activity and applying custom calculations as defined within the application interface.
 The HFM software product utilizes a relational database repository to store the data and metadata exposed to the user through the software’s user interface and the user interface of ancillary reporting and analysis tools.
 End users of the HFM software rarely interact directly with the relational database repository, as such interaction is handled by the software’s application layer.